rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Writeup.md

 ### Recommendations

 To mitigate the discovered vulnerabilities, it is recommended to:
-*   Review and restrict SMB share permissions, especially for guest accounts.
+*   Review and restrict null and/or guest access to the domain.
-*   Implement
+*   Do not publicly share onboarding credentials
 *   Regularly

 ---